 In Metapsychiatry we are cultivating spiritual discernment – the capacity to see what behaviors, thoughts, feelings and motivations are valid and which are invalid.
 First, we need to become aware of the “destination.”
 We are all on a path to realize true peace, assurance, gratitude and love (pagl).
 These are the qualities of our essential nature – what we really are.
 The more this is realized, the more these qualities are expressed in our lives.

-The road we find ourselves on as we “wake up” to this realization is most likely an invalid road – it won’t get us There.
+The road we find ourselves on as we “wake up” to this realization is most likely won’t get us There.
 Thus, the experience of “crisis.”
 But, have no fear.
-We are waking up to the fact that we’re on a road to nowhere – one that is filled with pain, frustration, anger and fear.
+We are waking up to the fact that we’re on a road to nowhere – a road that is filled with pain, frustration, anger and fear.

 Rejoice and be grateful that salvation (the possibility for joyful life) is always available.